dnewcome/docupy/README.md

 # Design

-Using python recortypes for conicse definition of Docusign data types.
+Using jsonprop for conicse definition of Docusign data types and JSON serialization control.
-It's possible that we'll need to just use plain python claseses anyway.

 # Hacking